 Transition Derry

-TT Derry is part of a worldwide initiative aiming to build community resilience to face the challenges of peak oil and climate change.
+TD is part of a worldwide movement building community resilience to face the challenges of peak oil,climate change and economic breakdown.

 Latest Activity